OlguD/Fivvy/README.md

 - UserRefreshToken
   - Id, UserId, TokenHash, CreatedAt, ExpiresAt, RevokeAt, CreatedByIp, ReplacedByToken

-Detaylar: modellerde JSON dönüştürücüler (`JsonConverter`) ve bazı alanlarda `[JsonIgnore]` dekoratörleri bulunur; böylece ilişkili nesneler gerektiğinde serileştirmeden hariç tutulabiliyor.
+Details: Models contain JSON converters (`JsonConverter`) and `[JsonIgnore]` decorators in certain fields; this allows related objects to be excluded from serialization when necessary.

 ## Repository & Ownership Model

-Proje, client ve invoice kaynaklarına erişim kullanıcıya (owner) bağlıdır. `JwtHelper.ValidateToken` ile ClaimTypes.NameIdentifier üzerinden userId alınıp repo'lara iletilmektedir. `UserRepository.ExtractUserIdFromToken` bu işi kolaylaştırır.
+Access to project, client, and invoice resources is dependent on the user (owner).
+The userId is retrieved via ClaimTypes.NameIdentifier using `JwtHelper.ValidateToken` and passed to the repositories. `UserRepository.ExtractUserIdFromToken` simplifies this task.

-Controller'lar AuthHeaderHelper ile header içinden Bearer token'ı okumak için `AuthHeaderHelper.TryGetBearerToken(HttpContext, out var token)` kullanır.
-(AuthHeaderHelper proje içinde bir yardımcıdır.)
+Controllers use `AuthHeaderHelper.TryGetBearerToken(HttpContext, out var token)` with AuthHeaderHelper to read the Bearer token from the header.
+(AuthHeaderHelper is a helper within the project.)

-Örnek: `ClientController.GetAllClients` sadece token sahibi kullanıcının client'larını döner.
+Example: `ClientController.GetAllClients` only returns the clients of the token holder.

-## Öne Çıkan Endpoints (özet)
+## Featured Endpoints (summary)

 - Auth
-  - POST /api/auth/login — Login, dönen: access token + user özet, refresh token cookie'de.
+  - POST /api/auth/login — Login, returns: access token + user summary, refresh token in cookie.
-  - POST /api/auth/register — Kayıt (şifre doğrulama kontrolü yapılır).
+  - POST /api/auth/register — Registration (password validation check performed).
-  - POST /api/auth/refresh — Cookie'deki refresh token ile yeni access token alınır.
+  - POST /api/auth/refresh — New access token obtained using refresh token in cookie.
-  - POST /api/auth/logout — Refresh token revoke edilir ve cookie silinir.
+  - POST /api/auth/logout — Revokes the refresh token and deletes the cookie.

 - Profile
-  - GET /api/profile/me — Kimlik doğrulama ile kullanıcı profili (clients, projects, invoices ile birlikte) döner.
+  - GET /api/profile/me — Returns the user profile (along with clients, projects, invoices) with authentication.
-  - PUT /api/profile/me/update-profile — Profil güncelleme.
+  - PUT /api/profile/me/update-profile — Profile update.
-  - PUT /api/profile/me/update-password — Şifre güncelleme.
+  - PUT /api/profile/me/update-password — Password update.
-  - POST /api/profile/me/upload-profile-picture — Multipart/form-data ile profil fotoğrafı yükleme.
+  - POST /api/profile/me/upload-profile-picture — Upload profile picture with multipart/form-data.

 - Clients
-  - GET /api/client/clients — Kullanıcının tüm client'ları.
+  - GET /api/client/clients — All clients of the user.
-  - POST /api/client/add-client — Yeni client ekleme.
+  - POST /api/client/add-client — Add a new client.
-  - PUT /api/client/update-client — Client güncelleme.
+  - PUT /api/client/update-client — Update a client.
-  - DELETE /api/client/remove-client — Client silme.
+  - DELETE /api/client/remove-client — Delete a client.

 - Projects
-  - GET /api/project/all-projects — Kullanıcının sahip olduğu client'lara bağlı projeler.
+  - GET /api/project/all-projects — Projects associated with the user's clients.
-  - POST /api/project/add-project — Proje ekleme (date/name validation & ownership kontrol repo tarafında yapılır).
+  - POST /api/project/add-project — Add a project (date/name validation & ownership check performed on the repo side).
-  - PUT /api/project/update-project — Proje güncelleme.
+  - PUT /api/project/update-project — Update a project.
-  - DELETE /api/project/remove-project/{projectId} — Proje silme.
+  - DELETE /api/project/remove-project/{projectId} — Delete project.

 - Invoices
   - GET /api/invoice/get-all-invoices